rpiRobotics/ik-geo/cpp/README.md

 2. Download and include the eigen library here https://eigen.tuxfamily.org/dox/GettingStarted.html in your machines include directory
 - You may have to run the following line, too: sudo ln -s /usr/include/eigen3/Eigen /usr/include/Eigen

+3. Download nlopt from here: [https://nlopt.readthedocs.io/en/latest/#download-and-installation](https://nlopt.readthedocs.io/en/latest/#download-and-installation)

-3. Port over the contents of the cpp folder into the root/src directory of your project.
+4. Port over the contents of the cpp folder into the root/src directory of your project.
 Include "subproblems/sp.cpp" in your C++ file to use the individual subproblems.
 The namespace for this library is IKS, and the subproblem commands are spx_run.
 So, to run subproblem 2E in your code, you would do:
 - IKS::sp2E_run(...inputs...);

-4. Implementation for IK functions coming soon

 ## Testing/Demos